epanov1602/CommandRevSwerve/docs/Adding_Localizer.md

         self.cameras[name] = CameraState(name, cameraPose, photonCamera, 0, [], 0, deque())

+    def recentlySawMoreThanOneTag(self, horizonTime):
+        lastTagSeen = None
+        for t, tagId in reversed(self.recentlySeenTags):
+            if t < horizonTime:
+                break
+            if lastTagSeen is None:
+                lastTagSeen = tagId
+            elif tagId != lastTagSeen:
+                return True  # saw lastTagSeen and this other tagId => more than one seen recently

     def periodic(self):
         self.skippedTags.clear()
         now = Timer.getFPGATimestamp()
         robotPose = self.drivetrain.getPose()
         enabled = self.enabled.getSelected()

+        while len(self.recentlySeenTags) > 4 * Localizer.MAX_LOCATION_HISTORY_SIZE:
+            self.recentlySeenTags.popleft()

+        # if saw more multiple tags in the last 0.25s, then apply adjustments (if enabled)
+        ready = True
+        if Localizer.ONLY_WORK_IF_SEEING_MULTIPLE_TAGS:
+            ready = self.recentlySawMoreThanOneTag(now - 0.25)

         for name, camera in self.cameras.items():
             if enabled is None: